+The I

+Power of Modern System Controls

 "Best practice for a business should never be dictated by a software company.
 Many businesses grow and succeed because they have a unique or familiar way of working.
 We encourage that ethos and have built software to support it at all levels."

-Justin Lawless, CEO, Intact Software
+Justin Lawless, CEO, Intact

+Get started at intactsoftware.com

 This guide is for reference purposes only.
-All information is correct at the time of writing and is copyright of Intact Software | 2019
+All information is correct at the time of writing and is copyright of Intact | 2019